Begin Your Recovery

 Contact a Professional EMDR Therapist at Genesis Recovery Now

 Here at Genesis Recovery, you can find a variety of treatment options to help you navigate your mental health journey.
-Our compassionate team of certified healthcare and mental health professionals are prepared to help you at every step of your journey, from EMDR therapy to additional treatment methods, all while utilizing our unique spiritually-integrated treatment programs and the beauty of the San Diego landscape.
+Our compassionate team of certified healthcare and mental health professionals are prepared to help you at every step of your journey, from EMDR therapy to additional treatment methods, all while utilizing our unique holisticly-integrated treatment programs and the beauty of the San Diego landscape.

 To learn more about if EMDR therapy is right for you, contact Genesis Recovery today.